• Skip to main content

 Where were you born?

-I was born in Barcelona.
+I was born in a city close to Barcelona, Spain.

 Where do you live now?